vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

     ) -i -- values.yaml
 ```

-after which the top of your `values.yaml` should be equivalent to this:
+after which the top `hull.config` section of your `values.yaml` should be equivalent to this:

 ```yaml
 hull: